North Filton Platform railway station

 North Filton Platform was a railway station which served the northern part of Filton, Gloucestershire, England.
 It was on the railway line between Filton and Avonmouth, and was situated on the western side of Gloucester Road (the present A38).

 History

 The railway line between Stoke Gifford Junction and Holesmouth Junction (Avonmouth), now known as the Henbury Loop Line, was opened by the Great Western Railway (GWR) on 9 May 1910, together with the Filton West Loop (Filton Junction to Filton West Junction).
 Among the stations on that line which opened the same day was one originally known as Filton Halt.
 It closed less than five years later, on 22 March 1915.

-It was reopened either on 12 July 1926 or on 20 September 1926, and was now known as North Filton Platform.
+The station was reopened either on 12 July 1926 or 20 September 1926, and was then known as North Filton Platform.

 Regular passenger services ceased from 23 November 1964, but workman trains continued until 12 May 1986.